themosis/documentation/upgrade.md

 26. The `BaseController` class is no longer bundled within the theme.
 Please define its path by adding the following use statement at the top of each of your controller classes: `use Themosis\Route\BaseController;`.
 27. Find and replace all instances of the `THEMOSIS_TEXTDOMAIN` constant by `THEMOSIS_THEME_TEXTDOMAIN` constant.
 Make sure to check your config files as well.
 28. The `Session::nonceName` and `Session::nonceAction` constants have been removed.
 If you used them into your code, please define your own nonces.
 29. The PostType `getSlug()` method is deprecated.
 Update your code and use the `get(‘name’)` method.
-If you encounter other deprecated functions or method, please refer to the documentation in order to update your code.
+30. The Form `checkboxes()` method is deprecated.
+Update your code to use the `checkbox()` method instead.
-30. Rename all your view files to now use the `.blade.php` extension in place of the deprecated `.scout.php` extension.
+31. Rename all your view files to now use the `.blade.php` extension in place of the deprecated `.scout.php` extension.
-31. The directive `{{ }}` prints and escapes values now and the `{!! !!}` directive only prints the value.
+32. The directive `{{ }}` prints and escapes values now and the `{!! !!}` directive only prints the value.
 Update your views accordingly to avoid HTML content being escaped like the post content for example.
-32. For those using the Themosis page templates, the current version is now using WordPress core templates.
+33. For those using the Themosis page templates, the current version is now using WordPress core templates.
 Meaning that all the code referencing the meta key `_themosisPageTemplate` must be updated and reference the meta key `_wp_page_template`.
 Once your code updated, please refer to the last step below in order to update your `postmeta` database table.

 ### Upgrade database